NordicSemiconductor/pynrfjprog/README.md

 ```
 pip install pynrfjprog
 ```
-To install from source navigate to pynrfjprog\:
+To install from source\:
 ```
-python setup.py install
+python -m pip install path_to_unzipped_pynrfjprog
 ```
 Open the Python interpreter and connect nRF device to PC:
 ```